-Course: BOC-101: Biodiversity I (Microbes, Algae, Fungi, and Bryophytes(
+Course: BOC-101: Biodiversity I (Microbes, Algae, Fungi, and Bryophytes)

-- 1. Understand and distinguish between Microbes, Algae, Fungi and Bryophytes. - 2.
+- Course outcome: At the end of the course, students will be able to: - 1.
+Understand and distinguish between Microbes, Algae, Fungi and Bryophytes. - 2.
 Study their structure, classification, life cycles and economical/ecological importance. - 3.
 Apply the knowledge in the field of taxonomy, research, etc. - 4.
 Develop awareness about environmental conservation.

-Course: BOC-102: Biodiversity II)Vascular plants(
+Course: BOC-102: Biodiversity II (Vascular plants)